How LLMs generate text

 That controlled randomness is why the same prompt can produce different good answers.
 The model is not "changing its mind."
 The sampling process is choosing different paths through the probability tree.

-Temperature and top-p
+Temperature, top-k, and top-p

 Stopping is part of generation

 The loop needs a stop condition.
-It can stop when the model emits a special end token, when it hits a maximum output length, or when the serving layer sees a stop sequence like </json>.
+It can stop when the model emits a special end-of-sequence token, when it hits a maximum output length, or when the serving layer sees a configured stop sequence.
 If your product expects JSON, SQL, Markdown, or a tool call, stop conditions and validation matter as much as the prompt.

 Streaming does not make the model compute the answer all at once.
 It sends tokens to the client as they are generated.
 This improves perceived latency, but the server still runs the decode loop token by token.
 Long answers are slow because every output token requires another model step.